What Is The Roman Numeral For Zero

 Comprehensive Overview

 The Roman numeral system, as we know it today, evolved over centuries.
 Early forms of Roman numerals were simpler, using basic strokes to represent numbers.
 As the Roman Empire expanded and its administrative needs grew, the numeral system was refined and standardized.
 The introduction of symbols like L, C, D, and M allowed for the representation of larger numbers more efficiently.
-However, the fundamental principle of the system remained the same: representing numbers through a combination of symbols, each with a specific value.
+That said, the fundamental principle of the system remained the same: representing numbers through a combination of symbols, each with a specific value.

 Trends and Latest Developments